 Many women who have an ectopic pregnancy go on to have a future, healthy pregnancy.
 The female body normally has two fallopian tubes.
 If one is damaged or removed, an egg may join with a sperm in the other tube and then travel to the uterus.

 If both fallopian tubes have been injured or removed, in vitro fertilization (IVF) might still be an option.
 With this procedure, mature eggs are fertilized in a lab and then implanted into the uterus.

 Preparing for your appointment

-Seek emergency medical help if you develop any signs or symptoms of an ectopic pregnancy, including:
+However, emergency medical help is needed if you develop these warning signs or symptoms of an ectopic pregnancy: